 The CCDBG Act required that all States have requirements, policies, and procedures in place that meet the criminal background check requirements not later than September 30, 2017.
 The CCDBG Act allowed for the Secretary of HHS to grant a 1-year extension to States as long as they demonstrate a good-faith effort to implement the requirements.
-In recognition of significant challenges to implementing the new background requirements, all States, including Illinois, applied for and received extensions through September 30, 2018.
-In addition, ACF has the authority to grant States a waiver of a statutory provision, including one or more criminal background check requirements, and may extend the period of implementation for the waived requirements for up to 2 additional years, until September 30, 2020, assuming that the requirements for applying for the waiver are fulfilled.
-In its State plan preprint, ACF has indicated that if a State implements the FBI criminal history check and the three in-State background checks for prospective staff by September 30, 2018, the State may receive a time-limited waiver (1 year, with an additional year renewal, subject to conditions being met) to perform the following actions:
+In recognition of significant challenges to implementing the new background requirements, all States, including Georgia, applied for and received extensions through September 30, 2018.
+In addition, ACF has the authority to grant States a waiver of a statutory provision, including one or more criminal background check requirements for up to 2 additional years, until September 30, 2020, assuming that the requirements for applying for the waiver are fulfilled.
+In its State plan preprint,1 ACF has indicated that if a State implements the FBI criminal history check and the three in-State background checks for prospective staff by September 30, 2018, the State may receive a time-limited waiver (1 year, with an additional year renewal, subject to conditions being met) to perform the following actions:

-- conduct FBI checks and in-State registry checks on current childcare staff, and - establish procedures and conduct checks of the NCIC's National Sex Offender Registry and inter-State registries for current and prospective staff, as necessary.
+- conduct FBI checks and in-State registry checks on current childcare staff and - establish procedures and conduct checks of the NCIC's National Sex Offender Registry and inter-State registries for current and prospective staff, as necessary.

-Illinois' Coordination Efforts for Conducting Criminal Background Checks
+Georgia's Coordination Efforts for Conducting Criminal Background Checks

-The State agency said that it worked with its State partner agencies, the Illinois Department of Children and Family Services (DCFS) and the Illinois State Police, to conduct criminal background checks for childcare staff members.
-For licensed providers and license-exempt providers, the background check unit of DCFS conducted all of the background checks.
-For license-exempt providers, the background check process was covered through an intergovernmental agreement between the State agency and DCFS.
+The State agency said that it worked with its State partner agencies, the Georgia Department of Human Services, Division of Family and Children Services (DFCS), and the Georgia Bureau of Investigations (GBI) to conduct criminal background checks for childcare staff members.
+For licensed providers and license-exempt providers, the background check unit of DFCS conducted all of the background checks.
+The State agency worked with the Georgia Department of Human Services, and DFCS to create an interface program that gives an automatic response to the question of whether someone is on the Georgia Child Abuse Registry (GA CAR).
 The background check process included fingerprinting for both licensed and license-exempt providers, which was outsourced to a contracted vendor.
-The State Police provided the data for the in-State criminal history checks.
-In addition, license-exempt providers may challenge the accuracy of a finding in criminal history and sex offender registries through the State police.
+The GBI provided the data for the in-State criminal history checks.
+In addition, staff members and prospective staff members may challenge the accuracy of a finding in criminal history and sex offender registries through the appeal process as outlined in Georgia law (OCGA Section 20-1A-43).